godanny86/aem-static-markup/README.md

 When you change a LESS(or JS) file, the page will reload.

+	$ gulp build-css

+To compile just the LESS into a single CSS file (stored under build/base.css)

+	$ gulp build-js

+To compile just the JS into a single file (stored under build/base.js)

 ## Updates

 **If this isn't working**, it's probably because you need to update.
 Just run `npm update --save-dev`